 Spec ific Learning Objectives 1.
 Define terms associated with culture.
-2. Describe ways in which individuals differ based on culture. こんのみ ゅみり 3.
+2. Describe ways in which individuals differ based on culture.
+Chapみ pみ4 3.
 Evaluate your level of cultural awareness.
 4. Define terms associated with human development.
 Ach.
-Shee ト #3 p 36 5.
+Sheet #3 p 36 5.
 Summarize the major developmental theories.
-3 .
-Describe the positive and negative resolution of each of Erikson's Eight Stages of Man. ' .
-Apply Erikson's positive and negative resolution to client situations. }.
-Describe each of the four components of self-concept.
-In Co Sheet #2+3 ) Describe factors affecting self-concept.
+6. Describe the positive and negative resolution of each of Erikson's Eight Stages of Man.
+7. Apply Erikson's positive and negative resolution to client situations.
+8. Describe each of the four components of self-concept.
+IN Go Sheet #2+3 Pog 40 -42 9.
+Describe factors affecting self-concept.
 10. Apply terms associated with health/wellness and illness to client situations.
 Act S. # 4 11.
-Describe the strength and weaknesses of the health-illness continuum.
-2. List the behaviors clients' exhibit in each stage of acute illness.
-3. Apply risk factors that influence health.
-4. State the reason a nurse should understand basic human needs.
-As #5 pg 45 5.
+Describe the strength and weaknesses of the health-illness continuum. \hat{P}^{13} 12.
+List the behaviors clients' exhibit in each stage of acute illness.
+Chap 3 part 13.
+Apply risk factors that influence health.
+14. State the reason a nurse should understand basic human needs.
+AS $+5 p_3$ 45 15.
 List the six characteristics of a basic human need.
-6. State the five levels of Maslow's Hierarchy of Needs in order.
-7. Describe the components of each of the five levels of Maslow's Hierarchy of Needs.
-8. Apply standard nursing interventions to each level of the Maslow's Hierarchy of Needs.
-9. Describe the relationship between individuals in a variety of family types.
-1, LSh #5 0.
-Describe the relationship between individuals in a variety of family types. したらり #5 Describe the purpose of each function of the family.
-1. List the four reasons for involving family on the care of a client.
-2. State how components of a community may affect a client's health status.
-3. Differentiate between the goals and focus of palliative care as opposed to hospice care 24.
-Describe the client behaviors associated with each Kubler-Ross stage of death and dving.
-5. Define terms associated with end-of-life care.
-3. Define terms associated with end-of-life care.
-Define terms associated with dying and death.
-7. State the indicators of impending death.
-1549 Biggs Advance Biggstyne 451 8.
+16. State the five levels of Maslow's Hierarchy of Needs in order.
+17. Describe the components of each of the five levels of Maslow's Hierarchy of Needs.
+18. Apply standard nursing interventions to each level of the Maslow's Hierarchy of Needs.
+19. 20.
+Describe the relationship between individuals in a variety of family types. $\eta{CFSh} \#5$ Describe the purpose of each function of the family.
+21. List the four reasons for involving family on the care of a client. $2 \log 4 p 59$ 22.
+State how components of a community may affect a client's health status.
+23. Differentiate between the goals and focus of palliative care as opposed to hospice care $ ext{IS}^{\pm 4}$ 24.
+Describe the client behaviors associated with each Kubler-Ross stage of death and dying.
+1549 25.
+26. Define terms associated with end-of-life care. $IS #5+6 p 53$ Define terms associated with dying and death. $CMp 43$ State the indicators of impending death. $CMp 43$ Direct the indicators of impending deat 27.
+State the indicators of impending death.
+1549 28.
 Discuss Advance Directives.
-1561 29.
+1551 29.
 Describe the role of the nurse in dying and death situations.
-0. List the responsibilities of the nurse in providing post-mortem care.
-TS 6
+30. List the responsibilities of the nurse in providing post-mortem care. $ au S^{m m} 6$